-The Ontario Ringette Association sanctions ALL invitational Ringette Tournaments; Regional Championships, and any Regional Preliminary Championships leading towards the Ontario Provincial Championships.
-Getting this approval must be included in your planning and organization.
+The Ontario Ringette Association sanctions ALL invitational Ringette Tournaments; Getting this approval must be included in your planning and organization.
 Each season Ontario Ringette puts out a resource called the ORA Sanctioned Event Package.
-There is a check off list of all of the items needed to run a successful event.
+There is a check list of all of the items needed to run a successful event.
 This package is sent to the contact person, as noted on the annual application form, once the tournament has been approved for sanctioning.
-The deadline for this form is July 31st to the ORA office accompanied by the required fee.
-This form is issued annually to the President in a package from the ORA office.
+The deadline for this form is June 30th to the ORA office accompanied by the required fee.
+This form is found on the O.R.A. website.

-Included in your Sanctioned Event Package are the Sanction Rules.
+There is an example of Sanction Rules included in your O.R.A.
+Sanctioned Event Package.
 These rules are made and distributed by ORA so that all tournaments are relatively consistent in what they offer and how they are conducted.
 It means that every team leaves home knowing the ground rules beforehand.
 Read these rules carefully.
 Follow these rules and your event should run smoothly.
 BE SURE that you send the required pre and post event requirements within the specified deadlines.